Retargeting and remarketing via email: your questions, answered

 Email marketing

 One of the most efficient paid advertisement strategies is retargeting.
 It is effective because it is highly segmented and targets a set of users that has already shown interest in your website.
-Since they have visited the website, they are now in the consideration stage which makes a personalized strategy easier and more effective.
+Since they have visited the website or landing pages, they are now in the consideration stage which makes a personalized strategy easier and more effective.

 So the question isn’t, “How do I get shoppers to buy my products on their first visit?” but rather, “How can I get past visitors to return to my website and eventually make a purchase?”